Paul Hofmann (Gauleiter)

-Paul Hofmann (24 August 1901 Meißen – 16 October 1980 Wilmersdorf, West Berlin) was a Nazi Party official who served briefly as Gauleiter of Gau Magdeburg-Anhalt.
+Paul Hofmann (24 August 1901 – 16 October 1980) was a Nazi Party official who served briefly as Gauleiter of Gau Magdeburg-Anhalt.

 Early life

 After attending elementary school and high school in Dresden through 1918, he studied at a teacher's college (Lehrerseminar).
 However, in 1919 he enlisted in the Iron Division of the Freikorps and was deployed in the Baltic States campaign.
 From 1920 to October 1930 he was a soldier in the Reichswehr.

 Nazi career

 Hofmann left military service on 31 October 1930, and on 1 November he joined the Nazi Party (membership number 359,542).
 On 1 December he became Ortsgruppenleiter (Local Group Leader) in Dessau.
 At the same time, he was named as the Gau Business Manager for Gau Magdeburg-Anhalt.
 In 1931 he was appointed Gau Organization Leader and Gau Propaganda Leader.
 The next year, he was named Deputy Gauleiter.

 On 15 July 1932 when Gauleiter Wilhelm Friedrich Loeper was temporarily promoted to the new position of Landesinspekteur overseeing several Gaue, Hofmann succeeded him as Gauleiter.
 However his tenure was brief, as by mid-December this new position had been abolished and Loeper returned as Gauleiter.
 Hofmann returned to his positions as Deputy Gauleiter and Propaganda Leader.

 Hofmann had been elected to the Anhalt Landtag in April 1932.
 On 22 August 1932, he was also elected as the First City Councilor of Dessau, a position also referred to as Bürgermeister.
 After the Nazi seizure of power, Hofmann ordered works by Leon Trotsky, Erich Maria Remarque and other Communists and pacifists removed from the Dessau city library.
 Meanwhile, conflicts developed between himself and Gauleiter Loeper, which led to Hofmann resigning all Party posts at the end of March 1933.
 On 12 April of the same year he also resigned as Bürgermeister of Dessau.

 On 1 November 1933, he took a job with the National Socialist Factory Cell Organization (NSBO) at the Junkers aircraft factory in Dessau and on 1 December 1934, he worked in the central office of the German Labour Front.
 He was later taken into protective custody after an investigation into alleged close ties between some Junkers plant personnel and Communist sympathizers.
 Little is known of his activities throughout the war years.